hechuan73/train_ticket/README.md

 ```
 Once the application starts, you can visit the Train Ticket web page at [http://localhost:8080](http://localhost:8080).

+On the other hand, we provide a Tracing System based on [Jaeger](https://www.jaegertracing.io).
+You can visit the Jaeger Webpage at [http://localhost:16686](http://localhost:16686) to view traces in the system.

 ### Using Kubernetes
 Here is the steps to deploy the Train Ticket onto any existing Kubernetes cluster.